Home » Uncategorized » Michigan Rockhunting: 15+ Top Spots for Rockhounding and Rock Hunting in Michigan (MAP)

 Petoskey State Park, Petoskey

-Petoskey State Park is second on the list of best rock-hunting beaches in Michigan, known for the state’s stone — the Petoskey stone — and its lesser-known cousin, the Charlevoix stone.
+Petoskey State Park is one of the best-known rockhounding spots in the state, famous for Michigan’s state stone — the Petoskey stone — and its lesser-known cousin, the Charlevoix stone.
+Walk the Lake Michigan shoreline along Little Traverse Bay, a reliable hot spot for both.

 Best Beaches for Rockhounding in Northeast Michigan